UretzkyZvi/Database-Query-Result-Monitoring-Management-Pack-for-SCOM/README.md

-# Query OleDB monitor
+# OleDB query monitor
-A Management Pack created by Uretzky Zvi for monitoring application by SQL queries with System Center Operations Manager.
+A Management Pack created by Uretzky Zvi for easily create monitors based SQL queries using System Center Operations Manager.

 If you use this and you like it, invite me to a coffee :-)